East Germany balloon escape: First escape attempt

 On 3 July 1979, the weather and wind conditions were favourable.
 The entire Strelzyk family lifted from a forest clearing at 1:30 am and climbed at a rate of 4 metre per second.
 They reached an altitude of 2000 m according to an altimeter Strelzyk had made by modifying a barometer.
 A light wind was blowing them towards the border.
 The balloon then entered clouds, and atmospheric water vapour condensed on the balloon, adding weight which caused it to descend prematurely.
 The family landed safely approximately 180 metre short of the border, at the edge of the heavily mined border zone.
 Unsure of where they were, Strelzyk explored until he found a piece of litter - a bread bag from a bakery in Wernigerode, an East German town.
-The group spent nine hours carefully extricating themselves from the 500 metre wide border zone to avoid detection.
-They also had to travel unnoticed through a 5 km restricted zone before hiking back a total of 14 km to their car and the launch paraphernalia they had left behind.
-They made it home just in time to report absent due to sickness from work and school.
+The group spent nine hours carefully extricating themselves from the 500 metre wide border zone to avoid detection and travelling unnoticed through a 5 km restricted zone before hiking back a total of 14 km to their car and the launch paraphernalia they had left behind.
+They made it home just in time to report their absence from work and school was due to sickness.

 The abandoned balloon was discovered by the authorities later that morning.
 Strelzyk destroyed all compromising evidence and sold his car, fearing that it could link him to the escape attempt.
 On 14 August, the Stasi launched an appeal to find the "perpetrator of a serious offence", listing in detail all the items recovered at the landing site.
 Strelzyk felt that the Stasi would eventually trace the balloon to him and the Wetzels.
 He agreed with Wetzel that their best chance was to quickly build another balloon and get out as soon as possible.